lelandpaul/otlinearize/README.md

 - `#` starts a line-end comment
 - The first line must list all terminals
 - A line with just a single node name indicates unary projection
-- Comma-separated merge statemens `X, Y` indicate that X merges with Y and projects.
+- Comma-separated merge statements `X, Y` indicate that X merges with Y and projects.
 - Merge statements can be made in any order, but it's advised to stick to bottom-up.